Building On Walkersons Estate Dullstroom

 The disturbance area:

 Each Estate stand has a “central peg”.
 A circle of 20m radius is drawn around the peg and is known as the “disturbance area”.
-All buildings, verandahs, pergalos, stairways etc must be contained within this disturbance area.
+All buildings, verandahs, pergalos, and garages etc must be contained within this disturbance area.
 There is no opportunity to move the central peg.

 General requirements common to all the styles: